maxistar/dropstation/README.md

 ## Backend

-Backend is a php application that is being requested bay smart device in order to make a decision if it is the time for watering.
+Backend is a PHP application that is requested by a smart device in order to decide whether it is time for watering.

-- Create mysql database.
+- Create a MySQL database.
-- Create config
+- Create config.
-- Create virtual host for php website
+- Create a virtual host for the PHP website.

 ## Running PHP Backend in Docker